juan-phzy/foodtruck-app/README.md

 - **Dynamic Forms**: Toggle between sign-in options (Phone or Email) with reusable and modular components.
 - **Theming**: Unified theme for consistent design, including primary and secondary colors.
 - **Custom Components**:
+  - `CategoryModal`: Full screen modal that shows categories to select which will affect truck filtering.
+  - `CircleButton`: Custom circle button ui.
   - `CustomButton`: Fully customizable button styles.
   - `CustomTextInput`: Reusable input fields with labels and borders.
   - `IconButton`: Icon-based buttons with labels for alternate sign-in methods.
+  - `MenuModal`: Full screen modal that shows a truck's menu items.
+  - `NearbyTrucksCard`: Card that lists the visible trucks on the map.
+  - `SearchBar`: Google API address search UI on top of the map.
+  - `SelectedTruckCard`: Modal that shows the selected truck's information.
+  - `TruckCardList`: Returns a list of small truck cards.
+  - `TruckCardSmall`: Minimized truck card displaying key information.
+  - `TruckPage`: Full truck page that shows all specific truck information.
 - **Blur and Gradient Effects**: Modern design elements such as background blur and gradients.
 - **Food Truck List and Search**:
   - Dynamically filter food trucks by category.
+  - Dynamically order trucks by rating or by distance.
   - Interactive Google Places search integration for seamless location updates.
 - **Interactive Map**:
   - Custom marker icons for food trucks.